Dior Sauvage vs Bleu de Chanel — Price & Value Comparison

 - You want something appropriate for every situation, including work

-- You prefer subtlety and sophistication
+- You prefer subtlety and restraint

 - You already own a loud fragrance and want balance